-&lt;sup>4 The information in this appendix is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (DFE, 2023).
+&lt;sup>4 The information in this appendix is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (DFE, 2024).

-Non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
+- Physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing, and touching outside of clothing. - Non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).